AthuSaid/vinkla.github.io/_posts/2015-04-12-clean-my-mac.md

 I usually don't run all these commands separately.
 Instead, I've created a Bash script that cleans up everything at the same time.
 If you're interested, you can [check it out on GitHub](https://github.com/vinkla/dotfiles/blob/master/bin/cleanup).

-If you know of any other junk that is saved in the OS X system.
+If you know of any other junk that is saved in the macOS system.
 Don't hesitate to add it to the send me a tweet](https://twitter.com/{{ site.author.twitter }}).
 If it is good, I'll add it to the article.